xoxzo/blog.xoxzo.com/content/The Way We Work/tools-of-our-trade-en.md

 ## Drip

-Drip is a wonderful tool that aims to automate email marketing, but for us it is more relevant in the context on how we want to increase customer satisfaction and communication.
+Drip is a wonderful tool that aims to automate email marketing, but for us, it is more relevant in the context of how we want to increase customer satisfaction and communication.

 ![Drip screenshot]({filename}/images/tools-of-our-trade/drip-screenshot.png)

-By setting a few rules and integrating with our system, we can make Drip send customized and well crafted email to help our customers move from different stages of their usage of our product, and sending resources information to them in a timely manner.
+By setting a few rules and integrating with our system, we can make Drip send customized and well-crafted email to help our customers move from different stages of their usage of our product, and send resources information to them in a timely manner.

 Drip's UI is in English, but you can create Japanese emails as well.
 There are